Summary of supply sources

 The River Severn is a regulated river i.e. flows in the river are augmented by inputs from both groundwater and reservoirs at its head at times of low flows.
 The regulation of the River Severn is controlled and operated by the Environment Agency who monitor and report on the situation regularly.
 We take water from the River Severn at Hampton Loade where it is stored in Chelmarsh Reservoir before being treated and distributed.

-Current water resources position at 1st Jan 2013
+Current water resources position at the end of October 2013

-Groundwater levels in the Sherwood Sandstone aquifer do not tend to react rapidly to short periods of high or low rainfall.
-Current groundwater levels are still lower than normal but recovering.
-Nevertheless, in general the reliable yield of our groundwater sources is unaffected by groundwater levels, and therefore we do not use groundwater levels as a means of assessing the water resources situation.
+Groundwater levels in the Sherwood Sandstone aquifer do not tend to react rapidly to short periods of high or low rainfall; current groundwater levels are comfortable.
+They have continued to recede as groundwater recharge is normally delayed.

-The rainfall (recorded at our Seedy Mill treatment works) for December was 206% of the ten year average figure.
+Rainfall (recorded at our Seedy Mill treatment works) for October was 172% of the ten year average figure.

 Back to top